 Career Peer Advisors

-Jeff Sanborn is a junior from Massachusetts.
+Jeff Sanborn is a senior from Massachusetts.
 He is following the pre-med track while pursuing a major in biology and minor in studio art.
 As a freshman, Jeff received a Wheaton Fellowship for a self-initiated intern position at the Floating Hospital for Children at Tufts Medical Center.
-Jeff was recently selected to be a Wheaton research assistant to Jeff Paer ‘15; together, they will be working in collaboration with Professor Dyer, Chair of Wheaton’s Biology department.
-Jeff is a member of Wheaton’s Honor Code Committee, College’s Against Cancer, and the Pre-Health Society.
-For the summer of 2014 Jeff plans to obtain his EMT certification as well as capitalize on a recent research opportunity.
-“The wealth of information and guidance that I have received from Career Services has been amazing and I encourage all students learn about the many opportunities offered to them.”
+For the summer of 2014 Jeff capitalized on research opportunities at Mass General Hospital and at Dana Farber Cancer Institute.
+Jeff is a member of Wheaton’s Honor Code Committee, Project Global Health, College’s Against Cancer, and the Pre-Health Society.
+For the summer of 2015 Jeff hopes to secure an abroad experience and pursue a Davis Fellowship.
+“The wealth of information and guidance that I have received from Career Services has been invaluable and I encourage all students to learn about the incredible opportunities available to them.”

 Kweku Ampem-Darko is a junior originally from Ghana but currently resides in New York City.
 He is a Posse Scholar, on the pre-med track and pursuing a major in Neuroscience.
 As a freshman, he received a stipend to work as a Research Assistant with Professor Buthelezi, in Wheaton's chemistry department.
 Kweku volunteered as an intern at Lincoln Medical and Mental Health Center in Bronx New York.
 He is a Senator on the Wheaton Student Government Association, a Treasurer on the Wheaton Black Students Association and currently continuing research with Professor Buthelezi.